robson-koji/elasticsandra/README.md

 ##About Elasticsandra
 This is a program that have been developed to maintain two systems in sync, for instance Elasticsearch and Cassandra.
 It checks both DBs and sync the other.

-There is a daemon, that call specific libs to do this.
+There is a script running in daemon mode, that call the libs of the system to do this.

-It is expected that Elasticsandra creates the whole structure on both sides, mirroring what it has read.
+It is expected that Elasticsandra creates the whole structure on both sides, mirroring the one it reads.
 Talking in RDBs language, it creates the DB, tables, columns and acctual data (rows).

 I developed this program while learning both technologies and it is just a POC, not to be used in production environment.